-The reason for the 4-byte looseness of the bounds is that stack frames always reserve four bytes for a potential function call: The return address needs to be pushed by a call instruction in the callee.
+As mentioned, all the derived bounds are off by four bytes.
+The reason for this is that stack frames always reserve four bytes for a potential function call: The return address needs to be pushed by a call instruction in the callee.
 Obviously, the last function in the function call chain does not call any other function.
 So these four bytes remain unused.
+A different point of view is to see these four bytes as the return address of main.
+Indeed, before main is called, its return address is pushed on the stack.
+But, as described below, our tool takes the stack pointer at the function prologue as a reference point.
+So the return address is already on the stack and four bytes are not counted in the experiment.